 The Local Authorities I’ve spoken to in the wake of the White Paper’s publication were keen to limit their response to the statement that the Government won’t be responding to the CIL Review until the Autumn Budget.
 Yet I believe there are breadcrumbs to be had.
 Transparency is a key theme, particularly the reference to “standardised open book Section 106 agreements, to reduce disputes and delays”.

 Building more of the right homes in the right places means ensuring the local infrastructure is in place to support these developing communities.
 The White paper suggests that Local Authorities will be offered more funding for infrastructure, but it also references an “improved approach to developer contributions to help pay for new infrastructure.”

-The headline grabbing infrastructure proposal is the Housing Infrastructure Fund (HIF) – all £2.3 billion of it.
-Whilst the White Paper recognises that new housing developments means more congestion on local roads and pressure on places at local schools, the HIF will only be helping with new roads and utility connections, according to an answer to a recent parliamentary question.
+The headline-grabbing infrastructure proposal is the Housing Infrastructure Fund (HIF) – all £2.3 billion of it.
+Whilst the White Paper recognises that new housing developments mean more congestion on local roads and pressure on places at local schools, the HIF will only be helping with new roads and utility connections, according to an answer to a recent parliamentary question.